truongluan303/pathfinding-and-sorting-algorithm-visualizer/README.md

   - Sorting algorithms including selection sort, bubble sort, insertion sort, merge sort, and quick sort

 *** For the pathfinding visualizer, the program uses Manhattan distance.
 Therefore, there won't be diagonal path.

-libraries used for GUI: pygame and tkinter

-!!! pygame must be installed for the program to run !!!

-There is a python script in folder INSTALL_REQUIRED_LIBRARIES_HERE that will automatically install pygame after being run.
-So if pygame is not yet installed on your computer, just run the script once and it should be good.
-After installing the required libraries, the folder above can be deleted.
+*** The program requires pygame to be installed. so if pygame is not already installed, the program wil automatically installed it when running.

 Demo for Pathfinding Visualizer: